Eric Williams (basketball, born 1984)

-Eric Bernard Williams, Jr. (born March 26, 1984) is an American-Bulgarian professional basketball player.
+Eric Bernard Williams Jr. (born March 26, 1984) is an American-Bulgarian former professional basketball player.
 One of the top prospects of the 2002 high school class, he played college basketball at Wake Forest where he was a 4-year starter.
-He went undrafted in the 2006 NBA draft and moved to Europe to play professional basketball, mainly in Italy with stints in France, Poland and Switzerland, and also had experiences in Kazakhstan, China and Uruguay.
+Williams went undrafted in the 2006 NBA draft and moved to Europe to play professionally, mainly in Italy, France, Poland and Switzerland, but he also had brief stints in Kazakhstan, China and Uruguay too.

 High school career

 Williams was born in Frankfurt, Germany to parents Eric and Debra (née Certain), who were both athletes at Livingstone College: his father was a football player, while his mother played basketball.
 Williams grew up in Chicago, Illinois, and started playing basketball at age 9; when his parents separated, Williams and his mother moved to Wake Forest, North Carolina when he was in eighth grade.
 Williams enrolled at Wake Forest-Rolesville High school, where he played in the varsity team for 4 years, coached by Chuck Hess.
 He chose to wear jersey number 31 for the number of rebounds his mother once recorded in a single game, and as a freshman he averaged 10 points, 7 rebounds, 2 assists and 2 steals.
 As a sophomore in high school he weighed 313 pounds and posted averages of 15 points, 9 rebounds, 4 assists and 2 steals per game.

 Williams was already being recruited by NCAA Division I colleges in his junior year as a nationally ranked prospect; he averaged 22 points, 15 rebounds, 3 blocks, 5 assists and 3 steals, shooting 85% from the field, and during a game he broke a rim.
 Wake Forest-Rolesville lost in the sectional final game against Leesville Road High School, the team of 2001 North Carolina Mr. Basketball Anthony Richardson.
 Before his senior season Williams lost a significant amount of weight, reaching 280 pounds: he recorded averages of 28 points, 14 rebounds, 6 assists, 3 blocks and 3 steals while being named Conference Player of the Year and Wake County Player of the Year, and was an all-state selection.
 On December 4, 2001, against Northern Durham he shot 18 for 18 from the field, a North Carolina high school basketball record, tying Stuart Davis of Robbinsville who shot 15 for 15 in 1990.
 He was ranked the 11th center in the nation by ESPN and was in the top-40 of several national rankings.
 He also finished in 2nd place for the Mr. Basketball award, behind Shavlik Randolph and ahead of Curtis Withers and Chris Paul.

 His successful senior year earned him a selection as a McDonald's All-American and in the Parade All-America Third Team.
 In the 2002 McDonald's game, which was played in New York City, he scored 9 points, shooting 4/10 from the field and 1/4 from the free throw line, recorded 2 assists, 1 steal and 1 block, and he was the top rebounder of the game with 13 rebounds in 14 minutes of play.